 Align and simplify the regulatory and permitting process across state and federal agencies to improve, speed, efficiency and predictability in shoreside maintenance, remediation and construction while maintaining necessary environmental protections.

-Incentives and support for Washington’s shipbuilding sector and supply chain, including the modernization and recapitalization of Washington’s Commercial Fishing Fleet and Ferries.
+Incentives and support for Washington’s shipbuilding sector and supply chain, including the modernization and recapitalization of Washington’s Commercial Fishing Fleet and Ferries

 Investment in modernization of critical Port and Maritime infrastructure to maintain and increase competitiveness.